-Commercial development provides opportunities to improve our community.
+Commercial development provides opportunities to improve our community and engage businesses as major stakeholders of our built environment.
 By creating new tax revenue, commercial development can shift tax burden away from homeowners.
 Shifting this revenue would allow the City to provide high-quality services while keeping residential tax rates low.